CS81Turf/chemixer-pro/README.md

 ## AI Usage

-I used ChatGPT and the chat in VSCode in this project to help me debug Express routes and to explain setting up the database on the backend.
+I used ChatGPT and the chat in VSCode in this project to help me debug Express routes and to explain setting up the database/JSON on the backend.
+I also used it to do some random debugging when persistent issues arose.